 Recommendations for Gambling and Sports Betting in India

 - Exempting Skills Games from Prohibition

-Both legislature and judiciary has exempted horse riding and others games which are considered as game of skills.
+Both legislature and judiciary have exempted horse riding and others games which are considered a game of skills.

 - Responsibility of operators